-Prioritise value creation over raw resource extraction.
-Identify gaps in supply chains, understand product-market fit, and focus on the real needs of local consumers.
-Success will rest on purposeful engagement, a deep understanding of local dynamics, and long-term partnerships grounded in mutual benefit.
+TARGET VALUE CREATION: Focus on where and how to create value beyond extraction Identify gaps in supply chains, understand product-market fit, and focus on the real needs of local consumers and potential for scalability beyond initial boundaries.
+Success depends on purposeful engagement, a deep understanding of local dynamics, and long-term partnerships grounded in mutual benefit.